linode/docs/docs/products/networking/vlans/guides/linode-network-interfaces/index.md

 - Entries are created in the first free `eth[0-9]` device slots that are available in the Linode's Network Interface configuration file.

     {{< note >}}
-By default, the device slot corresponding to the Private Network Interface is down and you must bring it up in order to communicate over the Virutal LAN.
+By default, the device slot corresponding to the Private Network Interface is down and you must bring it up in order to communicate over the Virtual LAN.
 {{</ note >}}